valerioarvizzigno/homecraft_gpt/README.md

-# homecraft_vertex
+# homecraft_gpt
-Retail Search Demo with ESRE and Google's GenAI
+Retail Search Demo with ESRE and OpenAI